florimondmanca/kafka-fraud-detector/README.md

 # Kafka Fraud Detector

-This is your first real-world streaming application with Kafka and Python — a simple real-time fraud detection system.
+This is your first real-world streaming application with Apache Kafka and Python — a real-time transaction fraud detection system.

-This is the supporting repository for the blog post: [Building Your First Real-World Kafka Streaming Application in Python](https://blog.florimondmanca.com/building-your-first-real-world-kafka-streaming-application-in-python).
+This is the supporting repository for my blog post: [Building A Kafka Streaming Fraud Detection System In Python](https://blog.florimondmanca.com/building-a-kafka-streaming-fraud-detection-system-in-python).

 ## Install